Hut Information

 Can we get a ride or get our gear hauled to the huts?

 MTTA volunteers are not allowed to give rides or haul gear on the grooming machines.
-In normal operating conditions, we offer a Porter Service where a volunteer will haul gear for you on a pulk, for a donation to MTTA.
+In the past we have offered a Porter Service where a volunteer will haul gear for you on a pulk, for a donation to MTTA.
 If this service returns, we will post instructions here on how to request it.

 Can I bring my dog to the hut?